What is Short Sleep Syndrome?

 If you experience any of the symptoms of sleep deprivation mentioned above, make an appointment with your doctor.

-What Are the Dangers of Not Getting Enough Sleep?
+What are the Dangers of Not Getting Enough Sleep?

 The short-term effects of sleep deprivation range from daytime sleepiness and irritation, to emotional instability and an increased risk of accidents happening.
 But there are also long-term consequences of not getting the right amount of sleep each night.